 Pre-tournament favourite and world number 2 Ernie Els was knocked out in the semi-final by little known Swede Pierre Fulke, who couldn’t repeat his effort in the 36 hole final the next day in losing to American Steve Stricker 2 & 1.

 In February 2009 the Club hosted the Women’s Australian Open Championship, which marked 100 years of play on the course at Oakleigh.
-The event was a great success and was won by England’s Laura Davies.
+It was during that week that the women’s course record of 66 was set by Australian golfing legend, Karrie Webb.
+The event was a great success and was won by England’s Dame Laura Davies.

-In May 2013 the Club opened its new $12 million Clubhouse and in November 2014 it hosted the Australian Masters for the first time, won by South Australian Nick Cullen, adding to its rich tournament history.
+In May 2013 the Club opened its new Clubhouse and in November 2014 it hosted the Australian Masters for the first time, won by South Australian Nick Cullen.
+Although the golf course defending itself to low scoring during the week, it was Rhein Gibson that set a new men’s course record of 65.